Alex J. Murphy/RoboCop

 - Political Correctness Gone Mad: In the second movie, after he's saddled with a couple hundred politically-correct directives that almost literally drive him mad before he manages to erase them.

 - Power at a Price: Best explained in Cursed With Awesome above.

 - Protagonist Title: He is The Hero of the film.

 - Quest for Identity: The entire point of the film is his struggle to find out who he is and what happened to him, and to bring those responsible to justice.
 At the ending of the film, he proudly states that his name isn't RoboCop, but Murphy.

 - Real Men Love Jesus: In RoboCop 2, it was stated by OCP's evil scientists that one of the reasons Murphy didn't snap and kill himself like the RoboCop 2 candidates did is because he is a devout Irish Catholic, to whom suicide is a damnable sin.

-- Restraining Bolt: The fourth directive, which is classified.
+- The fourth directive, which is classified.
 It prevents him from acting against a senior member of OCP's board of directors.
 The third film also adds one that prevents him from acting against Rehab personnel (but not their equipment).
 Predictably, Robo gets around both.
 It's deleted in both the second and third films.